Liam Wilson Jailed for Fatal Crash in Ashton-in-Makerfield

-Liam Wilson of Livingstone Street, Ashton-in-Makerfield, was sentenced to five years in prison at the Royal Courts of Justice in London today (Friday 27 November 2020).
+Liam Wilson, from Livingstone Street, Ashton-in-Makerfield, has been sentenced to five years behind bars at the Royal Courts of Justice in London this Friday (27 November 2020).

-The sentence has been increased by one year from the four years in prison originally imposed at Bolton Crown Court on 3 September 2020 after Wilson pleaded guilty to causing death by dangerous driving.
+Wilson’s prison term was bumped up by a year from the original four years handed down at Bolton Crown Court on 3 September 2020, after he pleaded guilty to causing death by dangerous driving.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.